brand

 The Figma-to-Reality Problem

-Design files live in a controlled space.
-The designer picks the background.
-They pick the lighting and the context.
-The logo always sits at the perfect size.
-The fonts always load.
-The colors always look right, because the monitor is calibrated.
+Design files are in a safe place.
+The designer chooses the background.
+They pick the lighting.
+They set the context.
+The logo is always the right size.
+Fonts always work.
+Colors always look correct.
+This is because the monitor is calibrated.

 A logo can look premium at 400px.
 The same logo can look like clip art at 16px.
 Most businesses never design for both sizes.
 And most customers meet the 16px version first.